-- 1. We propose an effective, efficient and broadly applicable program clustering technique based on a quantitative, semantic program representation (Sec.
+- 1. We propose an effective and efficient technique for clustering small, imperative programs based on a quantitative, semantic program representation (Sec.
 4.3). - 2.
 We present dynamic analyses to compute the control flow- (Sec.
 4.1) and data flow-based (Sec.
-4.2) components of our program representation - 3.
+4.2) components of our program representation. - 3.
 We comprehensively evaluate and demonstrate the effectiveness of our tool SEMCLUSTER (Sec.
 5, Sec.
-6) in identifying distinct solution strategies and in boosting the performance of automated feedback generation.
+6) in identifying distinct solution strategies and in boosting the performance of clustering-based program repair.